Hamburger

 The shareholders are required to hold annual shareholder's meeting to vote on certain items, such as election of directors (or officers, in case the company does not have a board of directors), management accounts and approval of the financial statements.

-Note: In 2020, Brazilian federal government enacted Provisional Measure No. 931/2020, which was regulated by Normative Rule No. 79/2020, issued by the National Business Registration Department (Departamento Nacional de Registro Empresarial e Integração).
-Pursuant to such new regulation, Sociedades Limitadas and Sociedades Anônimas are now expressly permitted to hold remote meetings, which may be semi-presential or fully virtual.
+Note: In 2020, Brazilian federal government enacted Provisional Measure No. 931/2020, which was regulated by Normative Rule No. 79/2020 (later replaced by Normative Rule No. 81/2020), issued by the National Business Registration Department (Departamento Nacional de Registro Empresarial e Integração).
+Pursuant to such regulation, Sociedades Limitadas and Sociedades Anônimas are expressly permitted to hold remote meetings, which may be semi-presential or fully virtual.

 Canada